 Morphology of Ginkgoales:

-1. Stem: Stem is long, woody, erect, and branched.
+- Stem: Stem is long, woody, erect, and branched.
 The plant inhabits looks like a conifer and attains a height of 27-30 meters.
 It has long and dwarf shoots.
 Long shoot arises from the main stem and it shows higher growth.
-Leaves are green and are spirally arranged.
+The leaves are green and are spirally arranged.
 Dwarf shoot arises from foliage leaf and shows slow growth.
 It bears branches, leaves, and reproductive organs.
 Long shoot modified into a dwarf shoot if its apical bud is removed.

-2. Leaves: The leaf is very characteristic in form and in venation, which is large and fan-shaped.
+- Leaves: The leaf is very characteristic in form and in venation, which is large and fan-shaped.
 A leaf is petiolate, bilobed, and bent.
-Initially, leaves are yellowish-green and later turn dark green.
-Venation is open dichotomous type and leaves are deciduous.
+Initially, the leaves are yellowish-green and later turn dark green.
+Venation is an open dichotomous type and leaves are deciduous.

-3. Root: The root possess radial vascular bundles and they are diarch.
-Large cortex, and endodermis, and a pericycle are found just outside of the stele.
+- Root: The root possesses radial vascular bundles and they are diarch.
+A large cortex, endodermis, and a pericycle are found just outside of the stele.
 Mucilage canals, tannins, and starch occur in the parenchymatous cells of the cortex.

-4. Secondary growth: Wood is picnoxylic and monoxylic.
+- Secondary growth: Wood is picnoxylic and monoxylic.
 Wood is not used due to its brittle nature.
 Tracheids have uniseriate and multiseriate bordered pits.
-Due to secondary growth, the cortex is changed to periderm.
+Due to secondary growth, the cortex is changed to a periderm.
 In primary wood, Bars of Sanio are not present.